 Before we move into the many aspects of getting launched, know that you are considered a “launched” seller as soon as you have uploaded your first product in Seller Central—even if you do not have any inventory to support that offer.

 Let’s clarify a few concepts that will save you a lot of confusion and frustration.

 - This is an acronym for “Amazon Standard Identification Number”

 - It’s the unique 10-digit product identifier that Amazon assigns to a product when it is listed for the first time on Amazon

 - It is usually tied to a product’s unique UPC or EAN (International Article Number, the European equivalent of a UPC)

 - You may hear the term of the “BOO” number, as the ASIN typically has the structure of B-zero-zero, followed by seven letters and numbers

-- If the item is a book, the item’s ASIN is in fact the book’s unique 10-digit International Standard Book Number – or ISBN
+- If the item is a book, the item’s ASIN is in fact the book’s unique 10-digit International Standard Book Number (ISBN)

-- Once an ASIN is created, it isn’t tied to any specific seller.
-It identifies only the product, but not the sellers of the product
+- Once an ASIN is created, it isn’t tied to a specific seller.
+It identifies only the product itself.

 Product Detail Page